Cleiti/D.-zibethinus_WGS/README.md

 For Project plan and aim, see Wiki

-For project notebook with recorded progress, use the following link: https://colab.research.google.com/drive/1f7bKYuTVSuLHd1ELmxQJjbu3FGZvmAFK?usp=sharing (NB: the notebook got private use and not edited for reading)
+For project notebook with recorded progress, use the following link: https://colab.research.google.com/drive/1f7bKYuTVSuLHd1ELmxQJjbu3FGZvmAFK?usp=sharing (NB: the notebook is originally for private use and not edited for reading)

 The following document describes the detailed workflow and results of the analyses.